 Exploration and Discussion of the Five Dysfunctions of a Team

-3. Lack of Commitment: Without clear direction and alignment, team members may lack commitment.
+- Lack of Commitment: Team members may lack commitment without clear direction and alignment.
 They might not feel invested in the tasks, leading to low morale and productivity.
-An example could be a team member who consistently misses deadlines because they don’t feel the project is important.
+An example could be a team member who consistently misses deadlines because they don’t feel the project is essential.

-4. Avoidance of Accountability: When team members do not hold each other accountable, standards can slip.
+- Avoidance of Accountability: Standards can slip when team members do not hold each other accountable.
 This can lead to poor performance and resentment among team members.
 For example, a team member might consistently deliver subpar work, causing others to pick up the slack.

-5. Inattention to Results: The final dysfunction occurs when team members prioritize their individual needs or departmental needs over the collective goals of the team.
-An example could be a sales team that focuses on individual sales targets rather than the overall company goal.
+- Inattention to Results: The final dysfunction occurs when team members prioritize their individual needs or departmental needs over the team’s collective goals.
+An example could be a sales team focusing on personal sales targets rather than the overall company goal.

 Features and Opportunities of the Five Dysfunctions of a Team